 2. Add an Extra Hour of Childcare

-Whether you have an in-home nanny or drop the kids off at childcare, it can be tempting to schedule a few hours of coverage as possible to save money and spend time with your little ones.
+Maybe you have an in-home nanny or drop the kids off at childcare.
+It can be tempting to cut back on coverage to save money or to spend time with your little ones.
 But going straight from the chaos of kids to the bustle of the office and back again can leave you in a constant state of fluster.

 Schedule the nanny an hour earlier and take a shower in peace.
 Drop the kids at childcare a half-hour earlier and read a magazine in a cafe before work.
 Your brain needs a break before shifting gears.